alexwlchan/alexwlchan.net/src/_drafts/balancing-act.md

 In each session, it builds the groups one-by-one.

-*   For each group, it starts by picking a random student who isn't in a group yet (say, Alice).
+*   To start each group, it picks a random student who isn't in a group yet (say, Alice).

 *   Then it looks at all the other students who aren't in a group yet, and counts how many times they've worked with Alice.
     It picks whoever has worked with Alice least often, and adds them to the group (say, Imogen).